About.

 • Collaborated with numerous insurance companies on developing and implementing Utilization Management guidelines for treating Gender Dysphoria and accessing gender-affirming care.

-From peer-to-peer navigation and direct clinical services to program development, research and advocacy, I have worked in nearly every role in the Gender-Affirming Care.
+From peer-to-peer navigation and direct clinical services to program development, research and advocacy, I have worked in nearly every role in the Gender Affirming Care.

-Select Recognitions
+Select Recognitions.

 • 2022 Graduation Alumni Ceremony Speaker, School of Social Welfare, University of California, Berkeley.